yenchunnnn/personal-website/content/project/example/index.md

 url_video: ""
 ---

-This is a notebook about the data science courses I took from the [Datacamp](https://www.datacamp.com/tracks/data-scientist-professional-with-r).
+This is a notebook about the data science courses I took at [Datacamp](https://www.datacamp.com/tracks/data-scientist-professional-with-r).

 **Book title:** Data Scientist with R